GrayHatGuy/meshpoint-rnode/README.md

 ### Optional: MeshCore USB Companion

-Add a Heltec V3/V4 or T-Beam running [MeshCore USB companion firmware](https://flasher.meshcore.co.uk/) to monitor MeshCore traffic alongside Meshtastic.
+Add a Heltec V3/V4 or T-Beam running [MeshCore USB companion firmware](https://flasher.meshcore.co.uk/) to monitor MeshCore or RNode traffic alongside Meshtastic.
 Plug it into any USB port on the Pi -- the setup wizard auto-detects the device and configures its radio frequency for your region.

 > **Full step-by-step guide:** See the [Onboarding Guide](docs/ONBOARDING.md) for detailed instructions covering flashing, assembly, installation, MeshCore setup, and troubleshooting for all hardware options.